 Take out: Better than I imagined.
 Good Tech!
 Useful for some.
 But not my thing.

 The smart fan is as silly an idea as it is a super-cool idea; increasing in volume as you try harder (configurable by speed, HR or manually) or simply simulating winds up to 30mph.

 The air is well-directed to the torso/face and the airflow seemed to be at a reasonable rate.

 However, I was wearing a thickish cotton T-shirt in a hot room and I am a sweaty so-and-so at the best of times.
 For me, I reckon I might need two of them to keep me cool.
 But I didn’t use it in anger (aka half-naked in a stranger’s office somewhere in London).

 My need for fan functionality is the same as any good triathlete’s swim speed ( 😉 ) either off or “on max”.
 Being based on HR/speed is a good idea but once I’m hot I stay hot for quite some time.
 I just warm up and then stick a fan or max for the rest of the session.

 Take out: Awesomely conceived and executed product.
 Very innovative.
 Too expensive for me and maybe not powerful enough for me.

 I did NOT see the KICKR CORE 2018.
 The Core is essentially a modified KICKR with the Kickr SNAP’s (lower model) stand and no pre-supplied cassette.

 If you want to remove your rear wheel from your bike to use your bike on a smart trainer then the CORE is the entry-level model.
 I’d go for it over the Snap if you can afford it.

-Buy KICKR or CLIMB by clicking the image below or clicking here: link to wahoofitness.com
+Buy KICKR or CLIMB by selecting the image below or selecting here: link to wahoofitness.com